Dan Gosling

-Daniel Gosling (born 1 February 1990) is an English professional footballer who plays as a central midfielder, right midfielder or right fullback for EFL Championship club Watford.
-Gosling is a versatile player, having operated as a box-to-box midfielder on several occasions and occasionally deputised at right back to accommodate substitutions.
-His previous clubs are Plymouth Argyle, Everton, Newcastle United and AFC Bournemouth.
+Daniel Gosling (born 1 February 1990) is an English professional football coach and player who plays as a midfielder for Mid-Sussex League club Westfield.
+He is currently head coach of Watford's Under-18s.

+Gosling is a versatile player, having been deployed as a box-to-box midfielder on several occasions and occasionally deputised at right-back to accommodate substitutions.
+He previously played for Plymouth Argyle, Everton, Newcastle United, Notts County, AFC Bournemouth, and Watford.

 Club career

 Plymouth Argyle

 Born in Brixham, Devon, Gosling was spotted by Plymouth Argyle scouts when he was playing in the under-12 side of hometown club Brixham United.
 On 9 December 2006, at age 16 years and 310 days, he made his professional debut against Hull City, coming on as a first-half substitute for injured Captain Paul Wotton and became the fourth youngest debutant.
 His full debut came on New Year's Day 2007, against Southampton at Home Park.
 He proved his versatility in a solid performance, by moving from right-midfield to right-back after an early injury to defender Mathias Kouo-Doumbé.

 Gosling established himself as a regular in the reserve team, and his impressive performances were noticed by manager Ian Holloway.
 At the beginning of March 2007 he trained for a week with Premiership club Chelsea along with teammates Luke Summerfield and Scott Sinclair.
 That same year he was named The Herald's Young Sports Personality of the Year in 2007.